jwright303/Collision-Avoidance-For-Autonomous-Mobile-Robots/README.md

 Where pref is your chosen prefix of the point cloud.
 (This will be supplied through the command line later when running the scripts)

 ### Other Equipment
-For this project we were also given an Esporos TOF camear 660 camera from our project partners to be able to collect our own point cloud images.
+For this project we were also given an Esporos TOF camera 660 camera from our project partners to be able to collect our own point cloud images.
 While it is not strictly necessary to have a time of flight camera, some method of obtaining point clouds is needed to be able to make use of this project.
 It is also important to note that having the right scale of the point clouds is absolutely necessary to be able to utilize the object detection portion of this project.

 #### Esporos Settings
 Mention some of the settings we set for the camera at the very end